What causes stomach flu? And what are the best gastroenteritis treatments?

 What Causes Stomach Flu?

+So what causes stomach flu?
 Many cases of the stomach flu are diagnosed because of a lack of good hygiene or close contact with someone with the virus.
 It’s essential to wash your hands after using the bathroom and many other situations as well, like before handling food.
-Stomach flu can also be transmitted by consuming raw or undercooked shellfish who resided in contaminated water, or by drinking water that’s been contaminated by sewage.
+Stomach flu can also be transmitted by consuming raw or undercooked shellfish who resided in contaminated water, or from drinking water that’s been contaminated by sewage.
 The actual cause of gastroenteritis is a specific virus.

 - Adenovirus may cause several problems, one of which is gastroenteritis.
 It can be transmitted via water droplets, such as when an infected person sneezes or coughs, or by touching contaminated objects.
 Along with gastrointestinal symptoms, patients may also experience conjunctivitis (pink eye), runny nose, sore throat, and cough.
 The most common population affected by adenovirus are children between the ages of 6 months and 2 years, although it can affect those of any age.